 Gene McConville, Colonel, US Army, Diplomat

-Gene McConville is a soldier, diplomat, and academic with a wealth of international experience concerning issues in Europe, Africa, Asia, and the Pacific region.
+Gene McConville is a former soldier, diplomat, and academic with a wealth of international experience concerning issues in Europe, Africa, South Asia, and Southeast Asia.
 He was originally commissioned in the United States Army and spent several years as a military diplomat in Nigeria, South Africa, Indonesia, and Pakistan.

 Gene McConville is scheduled to sail on the following voyage(s) (subject to change):